When you are considering the purchase of a new or pre-owned car you should be aware of all of the risks

 - And most importantly a VIN Check.

-So where can you find all of these details to perform a car check?
+So where can you find all of these details to perform a free hpi car check?
 Entering your vehicle registration details below is your first step

-Before you set out to purchase a car the HPI check is the most important piece of information about a car registration that you can have in your armoury, but you should also prepare yourself mentally so
+Before you set out to purchase a car, the free HPI report is the most important piece of information about a car registration that you can have in your pocket, but you need also to prepare yourself mentally

 • Finance or Cash?